-This item can be set as Disabled or Enabled.
+Two options are available: Disabled or Enabled.
 The default setting is Disabled.
 When this feature is enabled, you don't need to open the computer case to swap the position of floppy disk drive connectors.
 Drive A can be set as drive B and drive B can be set as drive A.